EtaCassiopeia/ircc-ai/README.md

 1. When a user asks the support agent a question, the question first goes through an embedding model to calculate its vector representation.
 2. The next step is to find the most relevant nodes in the database by comparing the cosine similarity of the embedding values of the user’s question and the documents in the database.
-3.Once the relevant nodes are identified using vector search, the application is designed to retrieve additional information from the nodes themselves and also by traversing the relationships in the graph.
+3. Once the relevant nodes are identified using vector search, the application is designed to retrieve additional information from the nodes themselves and also by traversing the relationships in the graph.
 4. Finally, the context information from the database is combined with the user question and additional instructions into a prompt that is passed to an LLM to generate the final answer, which is then sent to the user.

 ## Key Features: